LACMIP/emu/docs/_documentation/bibliography.md

 {% include figure image_path="/assets/images/bibliography_publications.png" alt="screenshot of bibliography module" caption="Bibliography module in EMu." %}

 ## Publications(2) tab
-This tab is where the bulk of our bibliographic information as it pertains to type specimens and references used for specimen identifications.
+This tab is where the bulk of our bibliographic information is recorded.
+This information typically pertains to type specimens and references used in specimen identifications.
 Essential fields to fill out on this tab (when applicable) include:

 Title
-: Title of the publications, thesis or book chapter (but not book title).
+: Title of the publication, thesis, or book chapter.
 Do **not** add trailing periods to text in this field.

 Book Title
 : Title of the book.
 Do **not** add trailing periods to text in this field.